IdentityPython/SATOSA/doc/README.md

 attributes (in the proxy backend) <-> internal <-> returned attributes (from the proxy frontend) is defined as:

-* Any plugin using the `openid` profile will use the attribute value from `email` delivered from the backing provider as the value for `mail`.
+* Any plugin using the `openid` profile will use the attribute value from `email` delivered from the target provider as the value for `mail`.
-* Any plugin using the `saml` profile will use the attribute value from `mail`, `emailAdress` and `email` depending on which attributes are delivered by the backing provider as the value for `mail`.
+* Any plugin using the `saml` profile will use the attribute value from `mail`, `emailAdress` and `email` depending on which attributes are delivered by the target provider as the value for `mail`.
-* Any plugin using the `openid` profile will use the attribute value under the key `formatted` in the `address` attribute delivered by the backing provider.
+* Any plugin using the `openid` profile will use the attribute value under the key `formatted` in the `address` attribute delivered by the target provider.
-* Any plugin using the `saml` profile will use the attribute value from `postaladdress` delivered from the backing provider as the value for `address`.
+* Any plugin using the `saml` profile will use the attribute value from `postaladdress` delivered from the target provider as the value for `address`.

 ### user_id_from_attrs